 - The flavor profile of the wood: Every wood has a different flavor profile.
 It imparts that flavor to the brisket during the smoking process.
 There is no single best wood flavor for brisket.
 It depends upon your personal preference.
 You can combine different woods to create a flavor profile that suits you the best.
 Following hardwoods are popular for smoking brisket:

 - Oak: Oak is a dense wood and burns slowly.
 It has a mild flavor that is not too overpowering.
 It burns at a hot temperature, often reaching 250-300 degrees.
-It is considered as an easy to handle wood for beginner smokers.
+It is considered easy to handle wood for beginner smokers.

 - Hickory: It gives the brisket a nutty flavor which is very bacon-like.
 It is widely available.
 Too much of this wood can result in an overpowering, bitter flavor.

 - Mesquite: It has a quite strong and pungent flavor.
 It makes the brisket taste quite spicy.
 Due to this, it is a popular choice for Texas-style brisket.
 It can work with basic salt and pepper rub as it is spicy in itself.

 - Apple: Applewood gives a mild flavor.
 Since it is a fruitwood, it gives a sweet and fruity flavor to the brisket.
 It works best when paired with stronger flavored wood, like oak.

 - Pecan: Pecan wood gives a strong, sweet flavor.
 However, using too much of this wood will result in too sweet brisket.
 It should always be used in combination with other stronger woods.